Fire is a key component to survival. It can provide heat, cook meals, and help keep wildlife away.

 Recommended Reading: Expert Tips For Using a Ferro Rod Firestarter

-Personally I want several ways to light a fire if I am in a survival situation.
-If I have a fire piston you can bet that I am going to have a lighter or some waterproof matches in a sealed container too.
+Personally, I want several ways to light a fire if I am in a survival situation.
+If I have a fire piston, you can bet that I am going to have a lighter or some quality waterproof matches in a sealed container too.

 Conclusion

-If they are not properly sealed due to a lost or cracked O-ring then they can cease to function until the ring is replaced.
+If they are not correctly sealed due to a lost or cracked O-ring, they can cease to function until the ring is replaced.
 Due to the motion required to plunge the cylinder and the quick reaction time needed, these are not for beginners.